microsoftgraph/msgraph-sdk-design/middleware/AuthorizationHandler.md

 ### Additional requirements for Kiota clients

-- MUST NOT attempt to update the authorization header if it is already present (unless we ran into an authenticate challenge).
+- MUST NOT attempt to update the authorization header if it is already present (unless we ran into an authentication challenge).
 This is to ensure customers can use the same http client for arbitrary requests and with a generated client/request adapter without running into double authentication issues.
 - MUST accept a [BaseBearerAuthenticationProvider](https://github.com/microsoft/kiota-dotnet/blob/main/src/abstractions/authentication/BaseBearerTokenAuthenticationProvider.cs) and use the associated AccessTokenProvider to obtain the access token.
 This is to ensure the client initialization remains simple.
 - MUST be implemented in the graph core or kiota bundle layer, not in the kiota http or authentication layers.
 This is to ensure we do not mix concerns in the authentication/http packages.
 - MUST rely on the AllowedHostValidator provided by the access token provider to determine whether or not to perform authorization on a given request.
-This is to ensure configuration remains consistent and simple, as well as to ensure JWTs are not sent to untrusted hosts.
+This is to ensure configuration remains consistent and simple, as well as to ensure bearer tokens are not sent to untrusted hosts.
 - MUST provide an additional HTTP client factory which accepts a BaseBearerAuthenticationProvider and will setup the default middleware handlers in addition to the authorization one.
 - Additional observability requirements in [Observability](../Observability.md)